Blueberry Flapjacks (Updated)

 In medium sized bowl, combine all ingredients except vegetable oil.
 Stir together until pourable.
 Let batter rest 10 minutes to soften cornmeal.

 In a large skillet over low heat, preheat 2 tablespoons vegetable oil until it sizzles.
 Stir batter.
 Drop 2-1/2 tablespoons of batter into hot skillet.
 Spread thin with back of a spoon.
 Flapjack will rise slightly while cooking.
 Cook over low heat until edges look dry.
 Flip.
 Cook another 5 to 6 minutes until golden brown.
 Texture should be similar to a pancake.
 After cooking, place flapjacks on paper towels to drain.
 After making 6 flapjacks, turn off heat.
 Carefully wipe away crumbs with thick paper towels.
 Add remaining 2 tablespoons vegetable oil.
 Continue cooking as instructed.
 Serve hot.
+Slather with butter and drizzle with maple syrup if desired.

 Blueberry Muffins (Variation).
 Preheat oven to 375 degrees.
 Place liner in muffin tin.
 Fill with batter.
 Top with 2-3 blueberries.
 Bake 20-25 minutes or until knife inserted in